 It’s nice to feel like more than just a paycheck.
 If at all possible, you always want to make sure you part ways on good terms and keep the lines of communications open.
 Don’t be afraid to reach out every so often either because if they have to do it, there’s a chance they’ll stop and possibly feel like it’s just a one-way relationship.

 Finally, you want to make sure you follow ALL leads.
 It doesn’t matter if it’s a big one or a small one.
 You never know, that small lead could result in you having constant work, while the big lead could end up being a dead end.
 It might take a little bit longer, but you should follow every lead to see where they go and see what happens.
 There are many freelancers out there that don’t follow every lead, and they end up missing out on things that could have helped their career in huge ways!

 Networking can be a lot of work, but it’s going to pay off in the end.
 You need to be able to have leads and show potential clients what you’re about.
-If you don’t have a network, you might get lucky for a little while, but you’ll eventually run out of work.
+If you don’t have a network as freelance writers, you might get lucky for a little while, but you’ll eventually run out of work.
 Keep building up your people network to have a better chance of having work when it’s available!